xieyian/PredictiveHire/README.md

 4. open another terminal, go to interview folder --- "cd interview"
 5. install packages --- "npm install"
 6. run --- "yarn start"

+Sign in:
+        "name": "Yian Xie",
+        "password": "YianWasHired"

+        "name": "Admin",
+        "password": "YianWasHired"

+        "name": "Johnny",
+        "password": "YianWasHired"
+other user name or password can not use for sign in.